telatin/nextflow-example/first-steps/failed-samples/README.md

 # How to stop failed samples

+:warning: This example uses [seqfu](https://telatin.github.io/seqfu2/) to count the reads, so you will need to install SeqFu in your environment if you want to give this eaxmple a go.

 Our processes define their input and output files.
 What if the process is not able to produce the output file?
 In this case the workflow would fail, as the _expected_ output file is not found.